MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09c-Implement_Azure_Kubernetes_Service.md

 1. From the Cloud Shell pane, run the following to retrieve the credentials to access the AKS cluster:

-   >**Note**: deployId is the deployment-id of your lab and if need to know it, please find it in environment details tab.
-Please replace [deployId] with deployment-id
+   >**Note**: DeploymentID is the deployment-id of your lab and if need to know it, please find it in environment details tab.
+Please replace [DeploymentID] with deployment-id

     ```sh
-    RESOURCE_GROUP='az104-09c-rg1-[deployId]'
+    RESOURCE_GROUP='az104-09c-rg1-[DeploymentID]'

     AKS_CLUSTER='az104-9c-aks1'